-As of March 31, 2015, the Company has a working capital deficiency of approximately \$4.5 million.
-For the three months ended March 31, 2015, the Company incurred a net loss of approximately \$2.9 million and utilized cash in operations of approximately \$2.3 million.
+As of June 30, 2015, the Company has a working capital deficiency of approximately \$7.5 million.
+For the six months ended June 30, 2015, the Company incurred a net loss of approximately \$4.6 million and utilized cash in operations of approximately \$4.2 million.

 On May 4, 2015 and effective April 29, 2015, the Company amended its bank line of credit to increase the credit limit to \$10 million and provide for a second term loan of up to \$2 million of which \$167,000 was used to pay off the balance of the initial term loan.
-The Company's outstanding balance on its bank line of credit and initial term loan on April 29, 2015 was \$5,999,000 and \$208,000, respectively.
-Additionally, the Sysorex group of companies was awarded two large IDIQ government vehicles as a prime contractor in April 2015.
-While the Company believes that it will be successful in securing task orders under the contracts which will generate revenue, there are no assurances that any task orders under the contracts will ultimately be awarded to the Company.
+Additionally, Sysorex was awarded two large IDIQ (indefinite delivery/indefinite quantity) government vehicles as a prime contractor in April 2015.
+While the Company believes that it will be successful in securing task orders under the contracts and will generate revenue, there are no assurances that any task orders under the contracts will ultimately be awarded to the Company.

-The Company's current capital resources as of March 31, 2015, increased bank facility, higher margin business line expansion and recent contract awards are expected to be sufficient to fund planned operations during the succeeding twelve months from date of filing this quarterly report.
-If these sources do not provide the capital necessary to fund the Company's operations during the next twelve months from the date of filing this quarterly report, the Company may need to curtail certain of its expansion activities or consider obtaining additional financing.
+The Company's current capital resources as of June 30, 2015, increased bank facility, higher margin business line expansion and recent contract awards are expected to be sufficient to fund planned operations during the succeeding twelve months from the date of filing this quarterly report.
+The Company also has an effective registration statement on Form S-3 on file allowing it to raise capital in the equity markets should it be necessary.
+If these sources do not provide the capital necessary to fund the Company's operations during the next twelve months from the date of filing this quarterly report, the Company may need to curtail certain aspects of its expansion activities or consider obtaining additional financing.